thomas-trendsoft/basedht-test/README.md

 ## Status

+Basic Protocol handling is working.

+Can bootstrap one node

-Can bootstrap a single node ;) start to work basic protocol handling
+Can join a second node

+Have to stabilize and organize fingers to get a correct routing for next nodes

 # Basic Protocol Definition